Wcubed/asset_explorer/readme.md

 - [x] Allow for clearing the thumbnail cache.

 # Whishlist
+- [ ] Show asset directories and their subdirectories in a tree view?
+- Add colors to certain tags?
+So that assets get an outline with that color?
+Might be difficult with how the tags are saved now.
+  Could work if the tags are also saved in the config.json. but then you should be able to put the config.json somewhere other than the appdata directory, for cross-platform and backup functionality.
+- Allow saving the "config.json" somewhere else.
+Maybe by using a "look here" setting in the appdata config?
+  Or simply simlink :P.
 - Add built-in tags, like: "transparent-background"
 - Auto-complete tag input with known tags.
 - Detect images with transparent backgrounds, and system-tag them accordingly (built-in tags)?
 How to do this reliably and quickly?